Rigid connections and $F$-isocrystals: -curvature and rigid flat connections

-Since $k$ is perfect, for each $k$-scheme $C$ there exists a unique (up to a unique isomorphism) $k$-scheme $\underline{C}$, such that $(\underline{C})'$ is isomorphic to $C$ as a $k$-scheme.
-We have a canonical isomorphism of schemes (again, not necessarily respecting the $k$-structure)

-And the functor $w_{Z \times_k \underline{C}}^{-1*}$ induces an equivalence between $C$-families of stable Higgs bundles on $Z'$ and $\underline{C}$-families of stable Higgs bundles on $Z$.
-This concludes the proof in the Higgs case, and also in the de Rham case, arguing precisely similarly. \end{proof} Subsequently we simplify the notation of \eqref{3} and denote by $\A'$ what there is denoted by $\A^0_{Z',r}$.
-We apply it to $X_s$ for a model $X_S/S$ of $X$ and $s\in S$ a closed point.
-Let $T$ be a $k(s)$-scheme.
-We say that a scheme-theoretic point $a: T \to \A'$ is {\it OV-admissible}, if the spectral variety $X'_{s,a} \subset T^*X'_{s}\times_{k(s)} T $ (see Remark~\ref{rmk:spec}) factors through the $(p-1)$-st order infinitesimal neighbourhood of the zero section $X_s' \hookrightarrow T^*X_s'$.
-We assume until the end of the section that that the characteristic $p$ of $k(s)$ is $\ge r+2$.
-Recall that then the functors $C$ and $C^{-1}$ are defined in \cite[Section~2.4]{OV07}.
+where the $k$ structure on the right is the one from the left in ${\rm Spec }(k)\xrightarrow{w} {\rm Spec }(k)$.
+And the functor $w_{Z\times_k C}$ induces an equivalence between $C$-families of stable Higgs bundles on $Z$ and $C'$-families of stable Higgs bundles on $Z'$.
+This concludes the proof in the Higgs case.
+A similar strategy applies to the de Rham case. \end{proof} Subsequently, we simplify the notation of \eqref{3} and use the notation $\A'$ instead of $\A_{Z',r}$.
+The role of the variety $Z$ in \eqref{3} will be played by $X_s$ where $s\in S$ is a closed point and $X_S/S$ a nice model of $X$.